Viperinius/vscode-ptxdist-settings/README.md

 - [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons)

 Note: With SVN, you should check that the svn binary is found or set it to the right version if using multiple (e. g. with a changeroot).
 This configuration can only be done on user settings level, so this is not included in the example workspace.

+The general telemetry setting is also only managed on the user level and needs to be set yourself (by setting telemetry.enableTelemetry to false).